Mary Robichaux

-Mary C. Robichaux (born August 24, 1955) is a Democrat who represented District 48 in the Georgia House of Representatives from January 14, 2019, until January 9, 2023.
+Mary C. Robichaux (born August 24, 1955) is an American politician who has served since 2026 as mayor of Roswell, Georgia.
+A Democrat, she represented District 48 in the Georgia House of Representatives from January 14, 2019, until January 9, 2023.

 Political career

 In 2018, Robichaux ran for election to represent District 48 in the Georgia House of Representatives.
 She defeated Republican incumbent Betty Price with 50.3% of the vote.

 As of July 2020, Robichaux was on the following committees: